In Short

 Before Going To Court

 - Use the avenues available to you.
 Most social media platforms have a complaint procedure.
 This could result in the infringing party being forced to take down your image.
+Be sure to review the relevant privacy policies of your social media platform.

 - Contact the infringing party yourself.
 Sometimes, people are unaware of the laws around copyright and misleading or deceptive conduct.
 They may have innocently used your photo.
-If this is the case, reaching out yourself and asking them to remove the image may easily solve your problems.
+If this is the case, reaching out yourself and asking them to remove the image may quickly solve your problems.

 - Send a cease and desist letter.
 A cease and desist letter is a relatively easy and low-cost option to outline your rights to the infringing party and demand that they cease and desist from using your photo.
 It is usually a good idea to seek the advice of a lawyer when exploring this step.